-Go to the Manage Endpoints page.
+Go to the Endpoints page.
 Find the endpoint for which you need to renew credentials and click the "activate" link to re-authenticate.

-Go to the Transfer Files page, and enter the endpoints you need.
+Go to the File Manager page, and enter the endpoints you need.
 This should prompt you to log in so you can access the endpoint.
 If you had already begun a transfer when you discovered the need to renew credentials, you do not need to start a new transfer; just logging into the endpoint will be sufficient to refresh your credentials.

 You can refresh any credential from any network-connected computer at any time using the above mechanisms.

 Globus Connect Personal endpoints do not need to be explicitly activated.
 If a Globus Connect Personal endpoint is part of an active transfer request, its credentials will be automatically refreshed as needed.

 You do not need to resubmit a previously inactive transfer after you’ve reactivated the relevant endpoints; Globus will automatically resume transferring files when both the source and destination endpoints are activated.